Safeguarding

 Safeguarding means:

-• Ensuring children grow up with the provision of safe and effective care
+· ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

-• Taking action to enable all children and young people to have the best outcomes.
+· taking action to enable all children to have the best outcomes.

 Child protection is part of the Safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.

 At South Marston we believe that Safeguarding is everybody's responsibility.
 We have a dedicated Safeguarding Team who oversee the Safeguarding procedures across the school.
+All South Marston staff, volunteers, students on placement and the Academy Council all receive regular training and updates throughout the academic year.

-Our Designated Safeguarding Lead is Marie Hendry, who works in line with the requirements of the role as set out in Annex B of Keeping Children Safe In Education Sept 2021.
+Our Designated Safeguarding Lead is Mrs Marie Hendry, who works in line with the requirements of the role as set out in Annex B of Keeping Children Safe In Education Sept 2021.

-Where possible, concerns about the safety and well-being of a pupil/ student will be reported to the Designated Safeguarding Lead, or deputy DSL, in a timely manner.
+Where possible, concerns about the safety and well-being of a pupil/ student will be reported to the Designated Safeguarding Lead, or Deputy DSL, in a timely manner.

 If the concern suggests that a pupil/ student is at risk of significant harm or in immediate danger this will be reported to the DSL as a matter of urgency.
+We will contact parents/carers should safeguarding concerns arise about their child, unless to do so would increase the risk of harm to the child.
+In this instance, we take further advice and guidance from our children’s social care team.

 If you are ever concerned about the safety or wellbeing of any child, please speak directly to: